SATUC is a Non-Profit Charity working out of Cairo and London. We aim to help disadvantaged children refugees and orphans all over the world.

 United for a brighter future

-SATUC goal’s is to improve the living standards and well-being of children in all parts of the world in order to provide them with a brighter future, one without poverty or ill-treatment.
+SATUC goals are to improve the living standards and well-being of children in all parts of the world to provide them with a brighter future, one without poverty or ill-treatment.

-Bringing together orphans, refugees and disadvantaged children from around the world for the purpose of sporting activity and cultural exchange.
+Bringing together orphans, refugees and disadvantaged children from around the world for sporting activity and cultural exchange.

 Giving disadvantaged children and orphans space to excel, making them the centre of attention and, through encouragement and mentoring, encouraging their successful self-realization and putting a smile on their faces.